anoopmail/html2json/README.md

     ]
 }
 ```
 You can have arbitary key instead of the default "response" key.
-Use,
 ```ruby
 news.pick("//ul[@id='ticker']//li//a", 'breaking_news')
 ```